rotheconrad/HeatSeq/README.md

 Any square matrix with values 0-1 may be used.
 Matrix file should be formatted as a tsv file.

-*this option has incomplete example and testing*
+*this option has incomplete example and testing but should work.*

 ```bash
 python HeatSeq.py -i files/08_example_distance_allV.tsv -o tests/08_example_distance -dtype Distance